kubernetes/community/contributors/design-proposals/storage/volume-provisioning.md

     for their parsing, document them and refuse any selector that references unknown labels.

-3. An api object will be incubated in storage.k8s.io/v1beta1 to hold the a `StorageClass` API resource.
+3. An api object will be incubated in storage.k8s.io/v1beta1 to hold a `StorageClass` API resource.
 Each StorageClass object contains parameters required by the provisioner to provision volumes of that class.
 These parameters are opaque to the user.

 4.  `PersistentVolume.Spec.Class` attribute is added to volumes.
 This attribute